Unit 1: Foundations of Longevity Coaching¶

 What NOT to do:

-❌ Jump straight to a full protocol—morning routine, exercise plan, nutrition overhaul, and a supplement stack all at once.
+❌ It can be tempting to jump straight to a full protocol: morning routine, exercise plan, nutrition overhaul, and a supplement stack all at once.

 What TO do: